A Full-waveform Approximation of Finite-Sized Acoustic Apertures: Forward and Adjoint Wavefields: Numerical Results

-A set of 40 transducers, which were assumed single points, were placed on a hemi-sphere centred on the origin of the Cartesian coordinates and with a radius of 5.6cm.
-A single transducer placed on the position $\bx_{0} = \big[0, -5.6\big] \ \text{cm}$, is excited by an ultrasonic pulse, and other transducers are used as receiver points.
-Figure \ref{fig:1a} shows the emitter and receiver points by the yellow and red colours, respectively.
-Figure \ref{fig:1b} shows the source pulse in the time domain.
-This source pulse is quantified in terms of $s$.
+A set of 40 points were sampled on a hemisphere centered at the origin of the Cartesian coordinate system with a radius of 5.6~cm.
+A point, located at $\bx = \big[0, -5.6\big]$~cm, was used as an emitter, while the pressure wavefield was recorded in time on the remaining receiver points.
+Figure \ref{fig:1a} illustrates the emitter and receiver points, marked in yellow and red, respectively.
+The source pulse in the time domain is shown in Figure \ref{fig:1b} and is quantified in terms of $s$.

-Only for the point source studied in this section and for a more careful analysis, comparisons are done in the frequency domain.
-Accordingly, algorithm \ref{alg:1} was used for a time-domain full-field approximation of an action of the causal Green's function on the source pulse shown in time in figure \ref{fig:1b} and in space in figure \ref{fig:1a}, and the approximated nonphysical wavefield was recorded in time on all receivers.
-The recorded time traces were then transferred to the frequency domain using the left equation in \eqref{eq:fourier1} and at 50 equidistant discretised frequencies in the range $\big[1/50,1 \big] \times f_\text{max}$.
-For implementing the analytic approach, the source pulse shown in figure \ref{fig:1b} was transferred to the frequency domain.
-Figure \ref{fig:1c} shows the source pulse decomposed into amplitude and phase in the frequency domain.
-An action of the frequency-domain Green's function \ref{eq:gr-3d} on the frequency-domain source pulse is then calculated at the chosen discretised frequencies.
-In this figure, the green vertical line shows $f_\text{max}$, i.e., the maximum frequency supported by the grid for the full-field approximation.
+For the point source investigated in this section, a more detailed analysis was performed by comparing results in the frequency domain.
+Algorithm \ref{alg:1}, with a mass source discretized using Eq.~\eqref{eq:mass-s-dis-point}, was employed to perform a time-domain full-waveform approximation of the action of the causal Green's function on the point source.
+The time-domain source pulse is depicted in Figure \ref{fig:1b}, while its spatial distribution is represented in Figure \ref{fig:1a}.
+The approximated, nonphysical wavefield was recorded in time at all receiver positions and subsequently transformed into the frequency domain.
+This transformation was performed at 50 equidistant discretized frequencies within the range $\big[1/50, 1 \big] \times f_\text{max}$.

+For the analytical approach, the source pulse shown in Figure \ref{fig:1b} was transformed into the frequency domain.
+Its frequency-domain representation, decomposed into amplitude and phase, is shown in Figure \ref{fig:1c}.
+The action of the frequency-domain Green's function on the frequency-domain source pulse was then calculated at the selected discretized frequencies.
+In Figure \ref{fig:1c}, the green vertical line indicates $f_\text{max}$, the maximum frequency supported by the computational grid for the full-waveform approximation.